 - Incline dumbbell press

 - Dumbbell arm curl

 5 to 10 minutes cool down with light stretching.

-Two to three times a week, with each workout lasting around 30 minutes
+Two to three times per week, with each workout lasting around 30 minutes

-It is recommended for adults to increase their weight by no more than 10% each week, but children should increase it even slower.
-A good alternative adding weight is to have your child increase the number of sets or exercises per set.
+It is recommended for adults to increase their weight by no more than 10% each week, but to keep their strength training safe, children should increase it even slower.
+A good alternative to adding weight is to have your child increase the number of sets or exercises per set.

 Reps & Sets: How Much Can Kids Handle?

 A simple way to determine the appropriate average dumbbell weight or overall weight for your children is by testing increasing weights with ten reps.
-If they fail to keep up a proper form or can’t complete the reps, then you should lower the weight a bit.
+If they fail to keep up a proper form (say like they can’t solidly maintain balance) or can’t complete the reps, then you should lower the weight a bit.